I am interested in your program, what do I do next?

 - Land size, revenue needs, and profitability are not a one size fits all formula.
 It will depend on the type of crop you decide to grow (i.e. orchard crops may require a lot more than microgreens) and your specific goals.
-Because each person has different revenue and profit goals, individualized goal setting and business planning is encouraged.
+Because each person has different revenue and profit goals, individualized goal setting and business planning are encouraged.

 What are examples of land costs and what is land availability like?

-- We have seen land prices at $300/month – $100/year for an acre.
+- We have seen land prices at $400/month – $100/year for an acre.
 That being said, it really depends on many details to give a one size fits all answer.
 Is the land already cleared of trees or has it been recently farmed?
 Is there water (irrigation and/or potable)?
 Is there any other infrastructure (electricity, fencing, etc)?

-- There are occasionally some lease lands available through the Hawaii Department of Agriculture, Kamehameha Schools, Agribusiness Development Corporation and other large landowners.
+- There are occasionally some lease lands available through the Hawaii Department of Agriculture, Kamehameha Schools, Agribusiness Development Corporation, and other large landowners.
 Land access can be competitive and may come with expectations of the lessee to invest in things like irrigation, land preparation, etc.

-- Many of our graduates are finding opportunities to lease some private land found via networking with private agricultural land owners that may not be utilizing their entire land or need a farmer to cultivate in order to keep active agricultural tax status.
+- Many of our graduates are finding opportunities to lease some private land found via networking with private agricultural landowners that may not be utilizing their entire land or need a farmer to cultivate in order to keep active agricultural tax status.
 Finding these opportunities many times depends on the farmer developing relationships (i.e. sharing and being clear about your farm goals and what you are looking for; attending community, agricultural resource and association meetings, etc.)

 Do you offer financial assistance for tuition?